20th Annual Mental Health & Substance Use Recovery Conference

 2. Promote meaningful involvement in person and family-centered planning, services, supports, and system change.

-3. Increase knowledge of peer supports, peer-run programs, and topics related to Certified Peer Specialist in Wisconsin.
+3. Increase knowledge of peer support, peer-run programs, and topics related to Certified Peer Specialist in Wisconsin.

 4. Increase knowledge and skills regarding special topics in mental health, substance use disorder, and integrated treatment.